jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 ## Object-Oriented Programming

 _Object-oriented programming_ has come to signify a common language for modeling the behavior of objects.[^3] _Methods_ leverage privileged access to proscribe the ways in which private attributes may be viewed or changed.
 A _class_ specifies the blueprint for creating object instances of a certain kind.
 Together, these constructs may create computational objects that simulate real objects.
-This `bankAccount` object in TypeScript, for example,
+This `bankAccount` object in TypeScript[^1], for example,

 ```ts
 class BankAccount {